-You might also enjoy reading Check out this Easy Fundraising Letter for more Ideas!
+You May Also Enjoy Check out this Easy Fundraising Letter for more Ideas!

 #35.
 Cinema Outing or Film in School Hall

-When I was young (many moons ago), our school used to show a film once a month and we all paid a small amount to attend.
+When I was young (many moons ago), our school used to show a film once a month at a weekend, in the school hall.
+We all paid a small amount to attend.
 It was great fun coming to school on a non-school day and meeting our friends.

 You could show some old classics that many children may not have seen already.
 And a tuck shop is obligatory!

 Or you could team up with your local cinema to get a special rate for families to attend a new release.